-Options says that it was acting on an 'execution' only basis for Mr G. It gave him warnings about what this meant and told him that he should seek independent financial advice.
+Options says that it was acting on an 'execution' only basis for Mr T. It gave him warnings about what this meant and told him that he should seek independent financial advice.
 Options also says that it agreed with Caledonian that Caledonian wouldn't provide any advice to customers.
 And it didn't think that it was.

-Our investigators thought that the due diligence that Options undertook on Caledonian was deficient.
-If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr G, contrary to regulation.
+Our investigator thought that the due diligence that Options undertook on Caledonian was deficient.
+If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr T, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, they recommended that Mr G's complaint be upheld.
+So, he recommended that Mr T's complaint be upheld.
 And compensation be paid.
-Mr G accepted the opinions.
+Mr T accepted the opinion.
+But Options didn't respond.
+So, the matter has come to me for a decision.